Skip to content

 Guitar24Acoustic Guitar (Nylon)

-All voices within a composition use the same instrument program by default.
-The MIDI output is a Type 1 Standard MIDI File with separate tracks for each voice, allowing you to reassign instruments per voice in your DAW.
+The output is a Type 1 Standard MIDI File with one track per voice, so you can reassign instruments per voice in your DAW.